 There’s usually a workaround that involves using media servers (such as TVersity) to encode content on the fly.
 But this can be problematic to set up for those unused to playing with such advanced settings.

 Digital Rights Management (DRM) is another stumbling block.
 DRM controls the way that people can share digital media in order to protect copyright.
 Some devices, despite being DLNA-certified, won't share certain music or video files with other devices due to DRM restrictions in place.

-Even though around 250 manufacturers are part of the DLNA Alliance, some major brands offer their own take on home networking, while others don't support DLNA at all, such as Apple.
+Even though many manufacturers are part of the DLNA Alliance, some major brands offer their own take on home networking, while others don't support DLNA at all, such as Apple.

 Apple AirPlay and Samsung Link

 Apple and Samsung both provide their own takes on DLNA - Apple AirPlay and Samsung Link respectively.